ghodulik95/chromebook-nautilus-desktop/README.md

    - A USB-C flash drive
    - A USB-C charger that can power the device *without* its battery connected (**Note**: higher-watt chargers are unlikely to work; your safest option is the official Google charger.
 You could test this out before making irreversible software changes, but doing so could still void warranties potentially.)

-2. **Check Device Compatibility**
+2. **Checking Device Compatibility**
    - Verify that your Chromebook is the Samsung Chromebook Plus v2 (codename “Nautilus”).
    - If unsure, open `chrome://version` in Chrome to confirm.
    - At time of this writing, Nautilus is supported by the MrChromebox tools.
 You can double check [here](https://docs.mrchromebox.tech/docs/supported-devices.html)

 3. **Developer Mode**
    - Enabling Developer Mode **will** wipe the device.
+Be sure to backup important files.
    - After doing so, you’ll boot into a Developer Mode environment (not the standard ChromeOS desktop).

-4. **Hardware Write Protection**
+4. **Disabling Hardware Write Protection**
-   - You must disable write protection at the hardware level by removing the bottom cover and disconnecting the battery.
+   - You disable write protection at the hardware level by removing the bottom cover and disconnecting the battery.
    - With the battery unplugged, you must power the device via a suitable USB-C charger.
    - The first minute of [this Youtube video](https://www.youtube.com/watch?v=dKZEH0U9Mto) may be helpful.

-5. **Install the Firmware**
+5. **Installing the Firmware**
-   - Use a USB-C flash drive for creating a backup of your existing firmware (strongly recommended).
+   - Have USB-C flash drive handy for creating a backup of your existing firmware (strongly recommended, will likely make fixes easier if things go wrong).
 The firmware tool walks you through this.
    - Run the MrChromebox firmware utility script.
 It will require a reboot to disable firmware write protection, then proceed with installing the UEFI ROM.
+   - Overall the MrChromebox software hand-holds you through the process very well in my opinion.

-6. **Alternative: RW_LEGACY**
+6. **Alternative: RW_LEGACY + dual-boot**
-   - If you prefer dual-booting ChromeOS and Linux, you can install RW_LEGACY firmware instead, which *usually* does not require disabling hardware write protection.
+   - If you prefer dual-booting ChromeOS and Linux, you can install RW_LEGACY firmware instead (MrChromebox also provides tools for this), which does not appear require disabling hardware write protection (I think).
-   - This guide focuses on full UEFI firmware replacement.
+   - This project assumes on full UEFI firmware replacement, but it might work with dual-booting Xubuntu as well.
    - I did not attempt this at all, so I have no first-hand experience.

-**Important:** If you read this far but have *not* gone through MrChromebox’s documentation in detail, you are *not* prepared to do this responsibly.
-These steps only provide brief notes for Nautilus devices; the official MrChromebox documentation remains your primary reference.
+**Important:** If you read this far into this section but have *not* gone through MrChromebox’s documentation in detail, you are *not* prepared to do this responsibly.
+These steps only provide brief additional notes for Nautilus devices (and Nautilus devices only); the official MrChromebox documentation remains your primary reference.

 ---